-- a.
-The provision within a security area or areas of the relevant airport, of any one or more of the following: - ii. hangars - iii. facilities and services for the refuelling of aircraft, flight catering and waste disposal - iv. facilities and services for the storing of freight - v. security, customs and quarantine services for freight - b.
-The holding of any facilities and assets (including land) acquired or held to provide aircraft and freight activities in the future (whether or not used for any other purpose in the meantime).
+- a) The provision within a security area or areas of the relevant airport, of any one or more of the following: - i. hangars - ii. facilities and services for the refuelling of aircraft, flight catering and waste disposal $\,$ - iii. facilities and services for the storing of freight - iv. security, customs and quarantine services for freight - b) The holding of any facilities and assets (including land) acquired or held to provide aircraft and freight activities in the future (whether or not used for any other purpose in the meantime).